For darkness covers America.

 To the newborn awake in the hay beams brighter, sharper.

-When we keep to our rituals, they soothe our souls.
+As we keep the rituals that soothe our souls.

-And start to decorate our homes with greens, red berries and wreaths,
+And decorate our homes with red and green, berries and wreaths.

-Those lighted candles help, week by week, one at a time.
+The candles light the dark, week by week, one at a time.

-We light the third candle and set out the creche.
+We light the second, then the third.
+We set out the creche.

-Vintage baubles of mercury glass, so thin and shiny, so few left.
+Vintage baubles of mercury glass thin and shiny, just a few.

 Light in the darkness that covers America.

-Light in the people who stand up for survivors,
+Light in the people who pray for survivors and feed the hungry.

 Did we ever need Advent more?

-Was there ever a year when the choice was so heavy, the lines so deep?
+Was there ever a year when the choice was so deep, the lines so heavy?

 Call the children to the table, say a prayer, eat your fill